Shatur/neovim-cmake/README.md

     cppdbg_vscode = { type = 'cppdbg', request = 'launch' },
   },
   dap_configuration = 'lldb_vscode', -- DAP configuration to use if the projects `parameters_file` does not specify one.
-  dap_open_command = require('dap').repl.open, -- Command to run after starting DAP session.
+  dap_open_command = function(...) require('dap').repl.open(...) end, -- Command to run after starting DAP session.
 You can set it to `false` if you don't want to open anything or `require('dapui').open` if you are using https://github.com/rcarriga/nvim-dap-ui
 })
 ```